Martchus/openQA-helper/README.md

 ## Profiling
 1. Install NYTProf, under Tumbleweed: `zypper in perl-Devel-NYTProf perl-Mojolicious-Plugin-NYTProf`
 2. Put `profiling_enabled = 1` in  `openqa.ini`.
-3. Optionally import production data like described in the official contributers documentation.
+3. Optionally import production data like described in the official contributors documentation.
 4. Restart the web UI, browse some pages.
 Profiling is done in the background.
 5. Access profiling data via `/nytprof` route.